chvolow24/jackdaw/README.md

 <kbd>j</kbd> : **cursor left**<br>
 <kbd>l</kbd> : **cursor right**</br>

-The cursor concept is one of jackdaw's unique strengths.
+The cursor concept is critical to how you interact with Jackdaw.

 ### Marks and jump-to